 The amounts you pay for your deductibles, copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your plan premium and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked with an asterisk in the medical benefits chart.
 If you reach the maximum out-of-pocket amount of \$8,850, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Texas Medicaid Health and Human Services Commission (Medicaid) or another third party).
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Texas Medicaid Health and Human

+Services Commission (Medicaid) or another third party).